DevLo3/relational-db-webapp/README.md

-# Full-Stack MySQL CRUD Application
+# Full-Stack Inventory Management (CRUD) Application

 This project was developed as part of the CS340: Introduction to Databases course at Oregon State University.
 It is a full-stack web application that interfaces with a relational MySQL database using Node.js, Express, and Handlebars.